AI-comp/SamurAICoding2014/Rule.en.md

 ## Game Result

-The total military strength of a daimyo is, after the ninth turn, the sum of the force strengths of lords with whom he is the highest intimacy degree minus the sum of those with whom he is the lowest intimacy degree.
+The total military strength of a daimyo is, after the ninth turn, the sum of the military strengths of lords with whom he is the highest intimacy degree minus the sum of those with whom he is the lowest intimacy degree.
 The daimyo with the largest total military strength wins the game.

 When there are more than one daimyo with the highest or the lowest intimacy degree with a lord, the military strength of the lord divided by the number of such daimyo is added to or subtracted from the military strengths of the relevant daimyo.